rotki/rotki/docs/usage_guide.rst

 First time sign-up
 ====================

-When you start rotki you are greeted with a sign-in/signup prompt. rotki is a local app and the user will exist only in your local system.
+When you start rotki you are greeted with a sign-in/signup prompt.
+Rotki is a local app and the user will exist only in your local system.
 The account used in `rotki.com <https://rotki.com/>`__ doesn't exist locally and is used only to manage your payments for the premium subscription.

 .. image:: images/rotki_login_screen.png
    :alt: Creating a new account